dgreen/dgreen.github.io/_posts/tumblr/2011-05-04-number-of-confirmed-tornadoes-in-alabama-last-week-climbs-to-23--alcom.md

 ---
 related: true
-title: Number of confirmed tornadoes in Alabama last week climbs to 23 | al.com
+title: Number of confirmed tornadoes in Alabama last week climbs to 23 from al.com
 categories:
+  - personal
+tags:
+  - "#disaster"
 ---
-[Number of confirmed tornadoes in Alabama last week climbs to 23 | al.com][1]
+[Number of confirmed tornadoes in Alabama last week climbs to 23 from al.com][1]

 > Enclosed graphics shows the tornado tracks across the state of Alabama.